 Indoor toilets

-For some dogs, going to toilet outdoors causes them fear and concern.
-You should consult a qualified behaviourist to address this and work to build your dog’s confidence when outside the home.
+For some dogs, going to toilet outdoors causes anxiety.
+If you think this might be the case, you should consult a qualified behaviourist and work to build your dog’s confidence outside the home.

 If your dog is so worried by the outside that they cannot toilet outdoors you may wish to consider an indoor toilet.
 These can be purchased or made yourself.
 The training process for these is exactly the same, whereby the dog is taken frequently to the toilet area.

 Accidents